pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/bugtracking/howto_bug_triage.rst

 #.
 Does the bug report mention about a real bug?

     * In some cases, users need some help about configuring or using software.
 These reports are not related with bug or feature request.
-These type of reports should be closed with RESOLVED/INVALID resolution, and a polite comment should be give in order to guide user to related forums or mail lists.
+These type of reports should be closed with **RESOLVED/INVALID** resolution, and a polite comment should be give in order to guide user to related forums or mail lists.

 #.
 Is the bug product and component right?

     * To take technical assistance please see :ref:`correct-component`.
-    * If the bug component is assigned to wrong, it should be changed.
+    * If the bug component is wrong, it should be changed.
     * In some cases, it is not possible to find correct component, until the source code is examined.
 In such a situation, you can take help from assigned developer.

 #.
 Has the bug a duplicate?